 Hull City Council and technology company Connexin have partnered to launch a groundbreaking new pilot project which will introduce sensors in smart bins across the city.

 Adding sensors to bins will make them ‘smarter’ by allowing them to collect data on waste in real time, which in turn will make waste management more efficient across the city.
-As well as collecting data on the volume of waste being throw away, sensors in smart bins will be allow them to collect data on a number of other elements, and communicate this information directly to local authorities.
+As well as collecting data on the volume of waste being thrown away, sensors in smart bins will be allow them to collect data on a number of other elements and communicate this information directly to local authorities.

 For example, by monitoring the amount of waste thrown into the bin, the sensors can alert waste collection authorities when bins are full.
 This could facilitate the calculation of time-efficient collection routes and help the council to maximise efficiency by identifying the most optimal times for waste collection.